Queries¶

 __repr__()

-Return a developer-friendly representation of the query
+Return a developer-friendly representation of the projection

 Source code in src/ferro/query/builder.py